French court hears Agent Orange case against chemical firms - RFI

 The US ended the use of defoliant chemicals in the war in 1971, and withdrew from Vietnam in 1975, defeated by the Viet Cong.

-Agent Orange destroyed plants, polluted the soil and poisoned animals, and caused cancer and malformations in humans, NGOs say.
+Agent Orange destroyed plants, polluted the soil and poisoned animals, and caused cancer and malformations in humans as well as attacking people's immune systems, NGOs say.

-"I'm not fighting for myself, but for my children and the millions of victims," said Tran To Nga, who says that Agent Orange attacked people's immune system.
+"I'm not fighting for myself, but for my children and the millions of victims," said Tran.

 She herself was suffering from typical Agent Orange effects, including type 2 diabetes and an extremely rare insulin allergy.

-She said she also contracted tuberculosis twice, developed a cancer and one of her daughters died of a malformation of the heart.
+She said she also contracted tuberculosis twice and developed a cancer, and one of her daughters died of a malformation of the heart.

 Every year, some 6,000 children are diagnosed with congenital malformations in Vietnam, Cabanes said.